sbodapati06/aspera-coe-srb/labs/onprem/aspera-console/lab1-smart-transfers/README.md

 Let's run an SFTP Transfer over TCP to compare the transfer speeds between TCP vs. FASP. <br>

-Open Putty Program from the Windows VM's Desktop or Taskbar in the bottom of the screen. <br>
+In the AMERICAS environment, open Putty Program from the Windows VM's Desktop or Taskbar in the bottom of the screen. <br>

 ![alt text](./images/image-24.png)